 Warmth, taste, and aroma |

-Centres attention and brings softness to the first hour while reinforcing connection |
+Centres attention and brings softness to the first hour |

-Choose a handmade cup, breathe with each pour, and add a touch of gratitude and kindness that sets an impactful tone for the day |
+Choose a handmade cup, breathe with each pour, and let a little gratitude set the tone for the day |

 Aromatherapy pause |